nivschuman/VotingBlockchain/README.md

 * `ui.enabled`: Enables the built-in graphical UI for casting votes and monitoring blocks/transactions.
 * `database.file`: SQLite file path for blockchain state.
 * `voters.file`: Path to a JSON file containing voters (used by the UI to create valid, signed vote transactions).
+* `network.addresses-file`: Path to a json file containing addresses

 ---